sanglantes/mean-chess/README.md

 The control panel will present itself at the bottom of the page during a Lichess game.
 Follow the instructions given.

 ## Depth recommendation
-Based on playability vs. best move trade-offs.
+Based on time vs. best move trade-offs.
 | Gamemode | Time |
 | ------:| -----------:|
 | Bullet       | 0.1 s |